FuRuF-11/PyBlock/README.md

 # PyBlock

-A collection of implementations all kinds of NN blocks in pytorch.
+A collection of implementations all kinds of NN in pytorch.

 Files Tree:
 .